Arvind-26/HTMLForm/README.md

 * Open the index.html file in a web browser.
 * Fill out the form with your information.
 * Click the submit button to complete the registration process.

+## Credits
+This project is created by Arvind Singh.